youthinfront/youthinfront-site/_posts/blog/2018-02-21-8-organizing-a-protest.md

 title: How do I organize a protest?
 subtitle: Yeah, how do I?
 cards:
     - content:
+        title: First Video
+        subtitle: All about the first video.
+    - content:
         title: "What is the difference: Walkout, March, Protest?"
         subtitle: The basics.